Selena Gomez Reveals Her Kidney Flipped and Other Dramatic Transplant Details

 Gomez also knew the chances of Raisa being a donor match weren't likely.

-"Let alone somebody wanting to volunteer, it's incredibly difficult to find a match," Gomez said.
+"Let alone somebody wanting to volunteer, it is incredibly difficult to find a match," Gomez said.

 Still, Raisa insisted.
 The actress had her blood and urine tested and underwent a series of physical and psychological evaluations all within the span of one day to see if she was a match—a process, she said, normally takes about six months.
 In the end, the tests indicated that she was a match.

-"The fact that she was a match is unbelievable," Gomez said.
+"The fact that she was a match, I mean, that's unbelievable," Gomez said.
 "That's not real."

 Raisa went first, holding her friend's hand before undergoing the transplant.

 After a successful surgery, it was Gomez's turn.
 Shortly after the surgery, Gomez said she started hyperventilating.
-One of her kidneys had "flipped" inside of her body, she explained, causing her to then undergo a six-hour surgery when the standard kidney transplant is only two.
+One of her kidneys had "flipped" inside of her body, causing her to then undergo a six-hour surgery when the standard kidney transplant, she said, is only two.

 "There was so much pain there," she recalled.